xieyuheng/fidb-zero/docs/manual/intro.md

 Since we optimized the tool for the most used use case, the tool feels so handy and easy to understand.

-So, what if we use file system as database?
+What if we use file system as database?

 It feels like an idea worth trying.
-Now, let us explore how execatly can we implement this idea.
+Let us explore how execatly can we implement this idea.

 Before we begin, let's solve the most import problem first.

-- **Problem:** How should we name this project?
+- **Problem 0:** How should we name this project?

-- **Solution:** This project is about using file system as database, specially using the subdirectory relation to represent `has one` and `has many` relations between data.
+- **Solution 0:** This project is about using file system as database, specially using the subdirectory relation to represent `has one` and `has many` relations between data.